objektwerks/sudoku/README.md

 >Satisfying the akward *backtracking* sudoku technique, though, makes it difficult.
 No doubt, someone has a better alternative. :)

+>Moreover, I was never any good at board games. ;)

 Structure
 ---------
 * Rows - 9 rows ***of*** 9 horizontal cells